 Over the next few decades, researchers discovered that keto diets provide benefits beyond epilepsy control .
 These days, wellness enthusiasts across the globe are wholeheartedly embracing the ketogenic diet.
 However, most are using the diet to lose weight and to control diabetes (it is a low-carb diet after all).

 Studies show that low-carb and keto diets are more effective for weight loss than classic calorie reduction or low-fat diets [3, 4].
 These diets are also easier to stick to because they suppress appetite.
-Just think about it – no more sugar crashes and plenty of fat to keep you feeling full and satisfied.
+Just think about it – no more sugar crashes or carb cravings and plenty of fat to keep you feeling full and satisfied.

-IIn a nutshell, intermittent fasting is all about when you eat instead of what you eat.
+Intermittent fasting is all about when you eat instead of what you eat.

-To clarify this further: intermittent fasting is a dietary strategy based on the timing of food intake rather than on restricting calories or eating specific food.
+It is a dietary strategy based on the timing of food intake rather than on restricting calories or eating specific food.
 During intermittent fasting, you fast and eat within specific windows of time.
 For example, skipping breakfast and having your next meal in the evening constitutes intermittent fasting.

 There are many different types of intermittent fasting, but the most common three include the following: